We offer therapeutic counselling services to families, couples, individuals & children, in areas such as:

 Nkiruka Uzoh

 Nkiruka holds a Master’s degree in Marriage and Family Therapy.
-She is an Associate Member of the Canadian Association for Couple and Family Therapy (CACFT) and a Professional Member of the Canadian Counselling and Psychotherapy Association (CCPA).
-Nkiruka works with individuals, couples, and families in various areas including anger management, grief, anxiety, depression, parenting challenges, marital issues, relationships, life transitions, stress, and burnout.
-Currently, Nkiruka serves as the Child Youth and Family Rapid Access Counsellor.
+She is a Canadian Certified Counsellor through the Canadian Counselling and Psychotherapy Association (CCPA), an Associate Member of the Canadian Association for Couple and Family Therapy (CACFT),and a Professional Member of the CCPA.
+Nkiruka works with individuals, couples, and families, providing support through their various life events and seasons.
+Having acquired additional training in Emotionally Focused Couples Therapy (EFCT), Nkiruka particularly loves working with individuals and couples as they navigate marital and relationship issues.
+She is pursuing her EFCT Certification and looks forward to providing even more support through marriage and relationship counselling.
 She embodies a culturally sensitive, collaborative, and client-centred approach in therapy, ensuring her clients receive care tailored to their needs.